 Hiking to Laguna Esmeralda independently

-The hike to Laguna Esmeralda can be done independently, as the trail is fairly easy to follow – just make sure to always keep an eye for the blue marks as at times they are not so visible.
-In any case, I recommend not to hike alone.
+The hike to Laguna Esmeralda can be done independently, as the trail is fairly easy to follow – just make sure to always keep an eye out for the blue marks once you are in the forest as, at times, they are not so visible.

-Check out my post 11 Reasons Why Hiking Alone Is Actually A Bad Idea.
+My post 11 Reasons Why Hiking Alone Is Actually A Bad Idea explains why it’s better to walk with someone, at all times.

 Guided hikes to Laguna Esmeralda